Header - Solarlits

 Journal of Daylighting

 Journal of Daylighting is a peer-reviewed international journal devoted to investigations of daylighting in buildings.
-It is the leading journal that publishes original research on all aspects of solar energy, buildings, and lighting.
+It is the leading journal that publishes original research on all aspects of Energy, buildings, and lighting.
 Areas of special interest for this journal include, but are not limited to, the following:

 • Photovoltaic cells and systems